List of cross-dressing characters in animated series

 This is a list of characters who cross-dress, whether LGBTQ+ or not, in animated series.
 This includes some characters listed on the list of animated series with LGBTQ characters page, drag queens, drag kings, tomboys, janegirls and others who cross-dress.

 Cross-dressing generally runs counter to established gender norms and can be seen as a form of transgender behavior but it doesn't always indicate such an identity, even though popular media often "lump cross-dressing and homosexuality together."
 There is also the phenomenon of "situational cross-dressing" where heterosexual characters cross-dress as a plot device or "other non-gender-expressive reasons," especially superheroes and supervillains.
 Harry Benshoff and Sean Griffin write that animation has always "hint[ed] at the performative nature of gender" such as when Bugs Bunny puts on a wig and a dress, he is a rabbit in drag as a human male who is in drag as a female.
-This was preceded by cross-dressing in motion pictures began in the early days of the silent films.
-For instance, Charlie Chaplin, Stan Laurel and Oliver Hardy occasionally dressed as women in their films.
-Even the beefy American actor Wallace Beery appeared in a series of silent films as a Swedish woman.
-The Three Stooges, especially Curly (Jerry Howard), sometimes appeared in drag in their short films.
-The tradition has continued for many years, usually played for laughs.
-Only in recent decades have there been dramatic films in which cross-dressing was included, possibly because of strict censorship of American films until the mid-1960s.

 The names are organized alphabetically by surname (i.e. last name), or by single name if the character does not have a surname.
 If more than two characters are in one entry, the last name of the first character is used.